ret1s/random-puzzles/150-leetcode/notes.md

 ### 15/11/2023
 Today, I practiced problems that use two pointers technique approach.
 Here are some notes:
-* When we meet a problem that requires finding indexes of two elements in a given array so that the sum of them is equal to a given target.
-In case the given array is unsorted, using hash map data structure is a good approach.
-On the other side, when the given array is sorted, using two pointers will be a better approach.
+* In twoSum problem, using hash map data structure is a good approach if the array is unsorted.
+When the given array is sorted, using two pointers will be a better approach.
+* threeSum problem is an extended version of twoSum problems.
+To solve it, we can use past results achieved from twoSum problems.
+In detail, we first sort the given array into one that has non-decreasing order.
+Then we traverse the array from start to end, use the current traverse element as the target in twoSum and the rest array as the input array in twoSum.
+Remember that because the elements in the given array can be exactly the same, we have to use set data structure to store the found results.
+And to reduce the time complexity of the algorithm, we can break the big loop when the current traverse element is larger than zero.
+* maxArea is just an extended version of twoSum.
+* isPalindrome and isSubsequence are quite straightforward.
+If the input array of isPalindrome contains only lowercase letters, using Stack can be a good approach.